aleksiljs1/CombatSimulator/README.md

 # Overview
-This project implements the **Abstract factory Design Pattern** in TypeScript to create character objects with various customizable attributes.The project makes it simple to create and configure characters using attributes such as **eyes** ,**hair**,**beard** etc .It includes a **Director** that provides pre-built character builds like Warrior, Mage, and Elf.
+This project implements the **Factory Method Design Pattern** in TypeScript to simulate combat.
+After a move is picked the characters main health is incremented by the damage of the move the program would pick.
+The project makes it simple to create and configure new moves without altering existing structure.

 ### Technologies used
 *Typescript*  and *Node JS*